Sik District: Government

 Sik District is administered by Sik District Council.

 Attractions

 Sik is famous for the Muda River, which is the longest river in Kedah and the Beris Dam, which is a water supply dam completed in 2004 at a cost of RM360 million.
 A popular attraction nearby is Beris Vineyard which has attracted thousands of visitors since its opening.

 One village (kampung) in Mukim Teloi near the Thai border, Kampung Tupai, is notable for its many squirrels, hence the name of the village.

+The Sik Recreational Forest Park is located at Kampung Charuk Kit.